 Firestick Plant Reverted To Green

-Sticks of fire will revert to green if they don’t receive enough sunlight.
-This can happen during long dark winters, or if your plant is located in the shade.
+Your sticks of fire plant will revert to green if you don’t give it enough sunlight.
+This can happen indoors during long, dark winters, or if it’s growing outdoors in the shade.

-Ensure they receive 6 or more hours of bright light or direct sun daily.
+Ensure your plant receives 6 or more hours of bright light or direct sun daily.
 Grow lights can be very helpful if you have trouble providing enough inside.

 Leggy Branches